 Time period in which the money is invested

-The time limit for the employment of money invested is to two years from the issue of the shares or if later two years from the commencement of the qualifying activity if later.
+The time limit for the employment of money invested is to two years from the issue of the shares or, if later, two years from the commencement of the qualifying activity.

 Changes to the rules for qualifying companies

 Over the years, governments make amendments to what are regarded as qualifying companies for EIS.
 The thrust of the changes is to ensure well-targeted support for investment into small and growing companies, with a particular focus on innovative companies.

 Eligibility for income tax relief is restricted to companies with which you are not 'connected' at any time during a period beginning two years before the issue of the shares and ending three years after that date, or three years from the commencement of the trade if later.